Group-27/Brainstorming/app_ideas.md

 ### SnapChat

 - **Category:** Photo & Video / Social
-- **Mobile:** Website is view only, uses camera, mobile first experience.
+- **Snapchat:** Started off as a small picture sharing app and expanded as big as Instagram
-- **Story:** Allows users to share their lives in pictures and enhance their content with filters
+- **Instagram** Lets people share pictures and now Allows users to share their lives in pictures and enhance their content with filters
-- **Market:** Anyone that takes pictures/videos could enjoy this app.
+- **Pinterest** Anyone that takes pictures/videos could enjoy this app.
 Ability to follow users based on interests and categories allows users with unique interests to engage with relevant content.
-- **Habit:** Users can post throughout the day many times.
+- **Beam:** Users can post throughout the day many times.
 Very habit forming!
-- **Scope:** Allows videos/gifs to dispear after user views another user's content.
+- **ifunny:** Allows videos/gifs to dispear after user views another user's content.
 Does not allow saving snaps.

 ## New App Ideas - List